 What are the safest, most comfortable, and durable eyewear options for children?
-Explore our answers to questions you should ask when purchasing new eyewear for the little ones in your life.
+Explore our answers to questions you should ask when purchasing glasses for your children.

-Polycarbonate is one of the most durable lens materials available, ideal for an active child.
-This lens material resists impacts, so during the inevitable childhood mishaps, these lenses won't shatter like plastic or glass lenses do.
+Polycarbonate lenses are the best for children's glasses and sunglasses.
+The durable lens material is strong, making it ideal for an active child. polycarbonate lenses resist impacts, so during the inevitable childhood mishaps, they won't shatter as plastic or glass lenses do.

 “If your child wears prescription glasses, we strongly suggest polycarbonate lenses for their safety,” says Dr. Hodgson of FramesDirect.com.
 “These lenses are impact-resistant, which will help protect your child from injuries if he or she has an accident while wearing eyeglasses.”